TTAB Finds "RUSSKAYA" for Vodka Abandoned, Cancels Registration

 The Board looked at the assignment document by which A.V.
 Brands acquired the registration, and noted its reference to an "Asset Purchase Agreement."
 The Board litotically deemed it "not unreasonable to assume that the 'assets' ... included more than just the trademarks": i.e., that the assignee succeeded to the import and distribution system of the assignee, or to the portion of the business to which the mark pertains.
 [TTABlog comment: since A.V.
 Brands had the burden to prove its standing, shouldn't the Board have required real evidence rather than merely assuming what the assets were that supposedly accompanied the transaction?]
 And so, the Board concluded that Section 10 was not violated.

 In any case, the Board found that A.V.
-Brands has a real interest in the outcome of the proceeding because the evidence showed that it is engaged in the sale and distribution of vodka and it intends to use the RUSSKAYA mark in connection therewith.
+Brands had a real interest in the outcome of the proceeding because the evidence showed that it is engaged in the sale and distribution of vodka and it intends to use the RUSSKAYA mark in connection therewith.

 Abandonment: Spirits acquired the RUSSKAYA registration from Pepsico on May 10, 2001.
 Three years and nine days later this petition for cancellation was filed.
 There was no dispute that Spirits made no use of the mark for that three-year period.
 As a result, A.V.
 Brands established a prima facie case of abandonment under Section 45, shifting the burden to Spirits to rebut that case.

-Spirits offered two excuses for the nonuse: it made a prudent business decision to postpone use of the due to the uncertainty of its ownership rights in light of worldwide litigation with the Russian Federation and its allies; and the drain on its financial and manpower assets caused by the litigation prevented it from re-introducing and building the RUSSKAYA brand.
+Spirits offered two excuses for the nonuse: it made a prudent business decision to postpone use of the mark due to the uncertainty of its ownership rights in light of worldwide litigation with the Russian Federation and its allies; and the drain on its financial and manpower assets caused by the litigation prevented it from re-introducing and building the RUSSKAYA brand.
 The Board found Spirits' testimony vague and sometimes contradictory, and it bought neither excuse.

 As to the litigation uncertainty, the Board reviewed the pertinent litigations, observing that much of the litigation occurred after May 2004 and thus was too late to affect Spirits' nonuse decision, and concluding that none of the litigation should have "caused any reasonable uncertainty on respondent's part as to its ownership rights in the registered RUSSKAYA mark in the United States."